bcgov/devops-platform-workshops/101-lab/lab-notes.md

 ## Prep

-- Create a rocketchat channel of the form `#ocp101-YYYY-MM-DD` with date being the date of the training session (the day before kickoff)
+- create a rocketchat channel of the form `#ocp101-YYYY-MM-DD` with date being the date of the training session (the day before kickoff)
 - Clean up the `d8f105` namespaces (let's make a script for this?)
 - Post this following message in the RC channel and pin: